There are dozens of ways to have fun this winter, for FREE. From music to nature

 220 E. Chicago Avenue, Chicago

 The MCA documents contemporary visual culture through painting, sculpture, photography, video and film, and performance.
-The MCA has brought back its monthly free family programs, with upcoming events on December 9 and January 13.
+Monthly free family programs take place on second Saturdays through May.
 Enjoy free admission while taking part in workshops, open studio sessions, gallery tours, and performances, all designed and led by Chicago artists.
-January 13 Family Day will feature workshops led by artists Billy McGuinness and William Estrada.
 Free for all youth 18 and under, and adults with children 12 and younger.

 Des Plaines History Center